Official National Distributor of the Nature’s Head

 Do I need to run the fan all of the time?

 While the unit can be operated without the fan it is best if it runs all of the time.
 This will prevent any musty odors and the fan helps with the composting process.
 If battery drain is a concern then you might consider attaching the unit to a solar vent instead of using the built in fan, or using a small solar panel to offset the battery drain.
-Note the fan only uses 0.07 amps, which at 12 volts is less than 1 watt.
+Note the fan only uses about 3 watts.

 What are the dimensions of the Nature’s Head?

 The dimensions are: 20 inches tall, 17 3/4 inches front to rear, and 13 inches wide at the base.
 The toilet is 16 1/4 inches wide at the seat.

 Will freezing temperatures damage the Nature’s Head toilet?

 Other than emptying the urine bottle nothing needs to be done and it will not affect the toilet.

 Composting works from 55 degrees and warmer.
 The warmer it is the faster it compost.
 When there is freezing temps the compost will be dormant until heat is introduced into the area.

 Can the Nature’s Head be used in a basement?